Actions All herbs have actions. Herbal actions help describe what the plant does for the body. Most herbs have multiple actions.

 Aphrodisiac herbs intensify sexual desire.

 Alterative herbs gradually increase overall health and vitality.
-They help the body restore to its natural, proper function.
+They help the body restore to its natural, proper function by promoting the body’s ability to eliminate waste through the main channels of elimination (kidneys, lymph, liver, skin, bowels or lungs).
 Alteratives are used to combat chronic inflammatory or degenerative conditions.

 Anti-Inflammatory herbs help the body fight inflammations.
 Anti-Inflammatories do not inhibit the body’s natural inflammatory reaction but rather support the cleansing work the body is doing.